geoschem/geos-chem-shared-docs/simulations/fullchem.rst

 Fullchem simulations with the :program:`RRTMG radiative transfer model` use the :ref:`Standard species <fullchem-sim-standard>`.
-No additional species are added.
-Radiative forcing diagnostics can be archived to the:ref:`RRTMG History collection <histguide-rrtmg>`.
+No additional species are included.
+Radiative forcing diagnostics can be archived to the :ref:`RRTMG History collection <histguide-rrtmg>`.